Koonix/windcontrol/README.md

 A Simple and Effective Fan control script Made with **Simplicity & Sucklessness™** in mind.

+Doesn't ramp up/down the fans with momentary rise/fall of the temperature.

 All the **configuration is done through editing the script** and reinstalling it.

 runit service included (for auto start at system startup).